About integer-valued variants of the theta and 6j symbols: Classical version

-Consider an arbitrary admissible polygon, with (non-negative) integer sides, and such that the set of lengths is admissible, the latter condition meaning that the tensor product of the $SU(2)$ irreps defined by those lengths (thought of as highest weights) contains the trivial representation.
-By inserting diagonals, this polygon can be triangulated in many ways; we define the value of the function $\gon$ on this polygon as the product of the triangular $\gon$ functions over all the 2-simplices of the triangulation, divided by a product of factors $(x+1)$ where the $x$'s are the lengths of the diagonals (1-simplices) entering the chosen triangulation --- remember that these factors can be interpreted as dimensions of representations.
-The duality property described in the previous section ensures that the result is independent of the chosen triangulation.

-The obtained $\gon$ function is obviously symmetric as a function of the edges of the polygon, it therefore assigns a value (an integer) to any admissible multiset of non negative integers.
-If the multiset is not admissible, we set the value of $\gon$ to $0$.
+The definition of $\gon$ given in eq.~\ref{gononmultisets} has a natural geometrical interpretation that can also be used as a definition.} Consider an arbitrary polygon with (non-negative) integer sides, we define the function $\gon$ on this polygon as follows.
+By inserting diagonals, the polygon can be triangulated in many ways. { Choose some triangulation and label the diagonals $c$ in such a way that $c$ belongs to the set $\bigotimes[a,b]$ for each of the triangles $\{a,b,c\}$ that countain $c$ (at most $2$); this defines a labelling of the triangulation.} { For a given labelling,} take the product of the triangular $\gon$ functions over all the 2-simplices of the triangulation, divided by a product of factors $(x+1)$ where the $x$'s are the lengths of the diagonals (1-simplices) entering the chosen triangulation; { the last step is to sum this product over all possible labellings of the chosen triangulation.
+The duality property of the elementary $\gon$ function, interpreted geometrically as in fig.~\ref{diamonds}, ensures that the obtained result is independent of the chosen triangulation.
+The polygon is called non-admissible if the obtained value is equal to $0$ (this can be traced back to the occurence of non-admissible triangles in the triangulation).
+The obtained $\gon$ function is symmetric as a function of the edges of the polygon (proof: use this symmetry for the known elementary $\gon$ function defined on triangles). }